niko-roether/niji/guide/src/custom-modules/lua-api-reference.md

 and create a backup of the previous version if necessary.
 Ultimately, it writes `content` to file at the given `path`.

-- `path`: The absolute path of the file to write to (`string`).
+- `path`: The path of the file to write to (`string`).
 You can use "~" to refer to the current user's home directory.
 - `content`: The string to write to the file (`string`)
 - returns: The absolute, canonical path of the file written to (`string`)